Chef Daniel Giusti ’04, From Noma to School Cafeterias

 The Right School

 Daniel took the opportunity to attend a week-long program at the CIA’s Hyde Park campus.
 “Afterwards, I was 100% convinced the CIA was the right school for me,” he says.
 “The school prepares you to be a real professional and opens up your options by exposing you to every kind of flavor profile and food service style.
 It would be very difficult to find a singular restaurant where you could learn that much during that amount of time.
 Plus, the CIA faculty, the facilities, and the resources available to every student are top notch.”

-Daniel’s CIA externship at Auerole had a big impact on his career and future.
+Daniel’s CIA internship at Auerole had a big impact on his career and future.
 “It was the first fine-dining restaurant I had ever worked in and it was very busy and very hard,” he recalls.
 “I was cooking with ingredients I had never seen before and was expected to learn how to work very fast.
 I genuinely got hooked on the pace and pressure of a kitchen operating at a high level.
 The challenge of keeping up is what has pushed me throughout my career.”

 After graduation, Daniel traveled to Italy to explore regional Italian cooking.
 Returning to Washington, DC, Daniel helped open Clyde’s of Gallery Place.
 He then worked at Guy Savoy’s two Michelin-starred restaurant in Las Vegas, NV.
 Just shy of his 24th birthday, he returned to Washington, DC as the executive chef at Restaurant 1789.